metin/ProAngularJS-Repo/README.md

 011-sports-store: The final version with a working backend that features Spring Security, login/logout functionality, etc.
 The application still lacks some advanced features such as CSRF support, or a layer in Angular that simulates the methods available in JSP to control whether the user has authenticated or not, etc.

+012-hello-angularjs: a simple AngularJS application that is used to illustrate the concepts presented on chapter 9 up to the "Using Modules to Organize Code" section.

+013-hello-angularjs-refactoring: a simple AngularJS application that is used to illustrate the concepts presented on chapter 9 up to the "Using Modules to Organize Code" section.